mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * The `version` and `ciphersuite` values in the Welcome MUST be the same as those used by the old group.
 * Each LeafNode in a new subgroup MUST match some LeafNode in the original group.
-In this context, a pair of LeafNodes are said to "match" if the identifiers presented by their respective credentials are considered equivalent by the application.
+In this context, a pair of LeafNodes is said to "match" if the identifiers presented by their respective credentials are considered equivalent by the application.